zwiebus/nzblnk.github.io/README.md

 # Standalone version of the NZBLNK generator.
-The only file you need for it to function is index.html , just open it in your browser.
+Just open index.html in your browser.
 ## Features
 <ul>
   <li>German/English switchable</li>